s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

 ```

-If we reach this point it means that we are going to switch to EL1 soon, so early EL1 initialization needs to be done here.
+If we reach this point it means that we don't need VHE and are going to switch to EL1 soon, so early EL1 initialization needs to be done here.
 The copied code snippet is responsible for `sctlr_el1` (System Control Register) initialization.
 We already did the same job [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/boot.S#L18) for the RPi OS.

 ```
     /* Coprocessor traps. */